winterashleygayle/winterashleygayle.github.io/_posts/2026-03-11-compassion-fatigue.md

 image: /assets/img/uploads/meandmom.jpeg
 optimized_image: /assets/img/uploads/meandmom.jpeg
 category: inspire
-tags:
+tags: compassion fatigue, caregiving, trauma
 author: awinter

 ---

-## Compassion Fatigue: When Love, Duty, and Old Wounds Collide**
+## Compassion Fatigue: When Love, Duty, and Old Wounds Collide

 There is a particular kind of exhaustion that comes from loving someone who cannot or will not take care of themselves.